 The Okta Provisioning Agent enables you to provision users from Okta to on-premises applications that are installed behind a corporate firewall and to import users from corporate applications into your Okta org.
 Communication between Okta and on-premises applications occurs through the Okta Provisioning Agent and a System for Cross-domain Identity Management (SCIM) server or a provisioning connector built using the Provisioning Connector SDK.

-The connector receives SCIM messages from Okta Provisioning Agent and integrates with on-premises application using the API interface provided by that application.
+The connector receives SCIM messages from the Okta Provisioning Agent and integrates with the on-premises application using the API interface provided by that application.
 You only need to author the Java code that defines the specifications of the on-premises application.
 You can create multiple connectors to provide connectivity to different on-premises applications, if necessary.

 Before you begin

 To use the SDK to create a connector, you need the following:

 - The SDK package.
 It is available in Okta on the Downloads page.
 To obtain the package, sign in as an Administrator in Okta and go to Settings > Downloads.
-Click Download next to Okta Provisioning Agent SDK in the Admin Downloads section.
+Click Download next to the Okta Provisioning Agent SDK in the Admin Downloads section.

 - Minimum Java versions: 1.6 or 1.7